Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 4 - Core Services.md

 AWS Elastic Beanstalk: A core AWS PaaS compute service.
 It allows its user to run web applications, written in one of the supported languages, by just uploading a version of the application while the service takes care of provisioning the needed infrastructure, including for example; EC2 instances.
 The user then gets to control parts of that infrastructure if needed.

 Amazon VPC: Amazon Virtual Private Cloud, is a core AWS networking service.
-It enables its user of making a virtual network that contains all their resources and resembles a network that they would have in their own data canter.
+It enables its users to make a virtual network that contains all their resources and resembles a network that they would have in their own data center.
 Amazon VPC has a lot of features, most notably; subnetting, which allows the user to divide their VPC into subnets and route the traffic through NAT Gateways or an internet Gateway.

 Amazon Route 53: A core AWS networking service.
 It works as a Domain Name System(DNS) that the user can use for domain name registration, DNS routing and for health checking of the resources.